self-actuated/docs.actuated.dev/docs/troubleshooting.md

 Bear in mind that if you set the RAM higher than the default, this may result in fewer concurrent VMs being scheduled on a single server.

 The maximum amount of vCPU that can be set for a single job is 32 vCPU, this is an implementation detail of Firecracker and may change in the future.

+To find out exactly how many resources are required, see our [blog post on right sizing with the vmmeter tool](https://actuated.dev/blog/right-sizing-vms-github-actions).

 ## Disk space is running out for a job